ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

 ### Multi-Row Dragging

-It is possible to drag multiple rows at the same time, when `enableMultiRowDragging` is set to `true` in the `gridOptions` and it is combined with `rowSelection='multiple'`.
+It is possible to drag multiple rows at the same time, when `rowDragMultiRow` is set to `true` in the `gridOptions` and it is combined with `rowSelection='multiple'`.

 For this example note the following: